aeshna-cyanea/atproto-meta/pages/meeting notes.md

 					- plans for lexicon community conf in january
 					- aip:
 						- if you have a cluster of apps with an aip instance, it could use account labels for auth/scopes and moderation
-					- if you want to build something on top of ss,
+					- if you want to build something on top of ss, go to the forum. there's grants